nd1012/wan24-Blazor/README.md

 - Bootstrap Icons SVG files (the SVG XML accessable using the `Images` class only)
+- The Bootstrap Icons `bootstrap.svg` file was excluded completely (also from the generated C# code in the `wan24-Blazor-Shared-Core` NuGet package)
 - Bootstrap 5 JS and CSS (reference the [`wan24-Blazor-Bootstrap` NuGet package](https://www.nuget.org/packages/wan24-Blazor-Bootstrap/))
 - Bootstrap Icons fonts and CSS (reference the